emmajanedrews/base-template/_posts/2018-02-06-how-our-proven-strategy-will-sell-your-home.md

 We wanted to share a few things that set us apart from other real estate agents and explain how we can sell your home for more money in less time.&nbsp;

-**One of the things we do differently from most agents is that we have a very large marketing budget.**We spend about $9,000 a month in marketing.
+**One of the things we do differently from most agents is that we have a very large marketing budget.&nbsp;**We spend about $9,000 a month in marketing.
 Compare that $9,000 a month to the average agent who only spends $400 a month and you’ll see how we are able to get your home more exposure.&nbsp;

 We utilize radio, Zillow, Realtor.com, and Trulia so that your home always shows up on the first page of search results, not the 10th page.&nbsp;